karanhub356/ai-resume-screener/README.md

 # 🎯 AI Resume Screener

-> An intelligent, multi-modal resume screening tool that ranks candidates against a job description using **Sentence-BERT semantic similarity**, **spaCy NLP skill extraction**, **weighted scoring**, and optional **Gemini AI analysis** — all wrapped in an interactive Streamlit dashboard.
+>A production-ready, multi-page intelligent resume screening tool that ranks candidates against a job description using Sentence-BERT semantic similarity, spaCy NLP skill extraction, Gemini AI analysis, and a RAG recruiter chatbot — all wrapped in a secure, multi-page Streamlit dashboard.

 ---